32-bit ASN – 32-bit Autonomous System Numbers

 DNSSEC – DNS Security Extensions

-A technology that provides Domain Name System (DNS) with data integrity and authentication mechanisms, through the use of cryptographic digital signatures.
+A technology that provides the Domain Name System (DNS) with data integrity and authentication mechanisms, through the use of cryptographic digital signatures.

 An entity receiving IP address assignments exclusively for use in operational networks and not for reassignment to other organizations.